Some results on chromatic number as a function of triangle count: Introduction

 We show in Section~\ref{lb-sec} that the bounds $a_1, a_2$ are tight up to constant factors, and the bounds $a_5, a_6$ are tight up to second-order terms.
-The bounds $a_3, a_4$ are tight up to factors of $\log \log (t^2/y^3)$; we will show in Section~\ref{conj-sec} that this small gap can be resolved via a conjecture of Johnson \cite{johnson}.
+The bounds $a_3, a_4$ are tight up to factors of $\log \log (t^2/y^3)$; we will show in Section~\ref{conj-sec} that this small gap can be resolved via a conjecture on fractional chromatic number and degeneracy in triangle-free graphs.